christophjurczyk/ATmegaxxM1_avr_libraries/README.md

-# ATmegaxxM1 UART Library
+# ATmegaxxM1 UART, ADC and DAC Libraries
-UART library for the ATmega16M1, ATmega32M1 and ATmega64M1.
+UART, ADC and DAC libraries for the ATmega16M1, ATmega32M1 and ATmega64M1.

-Have a look at the example main.c how to include the library.
-Library tested with an 8 MHz oscillator.
+Have a look at the example main.cpp how to include the libraries.
+Libraries were tested with the internal 8 MHz oscillator.
 If needed change `F_CPU` to your oscillator frequency.